Nllii/prepAcademy/README.md

+# prepAcademy

+# [project suspended] DO NOT USE:

-# prepAcademy (client does not have the funding required for implementation of concept, project has been halted).
+### REASON: client does not have the funding required for such an implementation of concept, a legtimate business standing to sign up for required APIs for intergations ).

 proof of concept apis(endpoints) and backend for prepAcademy REST on flask